Johnfietsen/Programmeerproject/README.md

 **This visualisation solves the lack of information by visualising the houses on the map as a network and the distribution of freespace as a piechart.**

 In the tabs the different algorithms are represented, with one page for every algorithm.
+Every page consists of four visualisations:

-Every page has a (standard) coloured map with the houses in their Euclidean position.
-Next to the map the relation between the houses is interpreted as a network, with nodes representing houses and links representing closest neighbours (with a drop-down menu the number of neighbours can be chosen).
-The third visualisation is a piechart that shows the percentage of the total freespace that is given to each house.
-The last visualisation is a set of line graphs representing the value of each house.
+* Coloured map with the houses in their Euclidean position.
+* Network that interprets he relation between the houses, with nodes representing houses and links representing closest neighbours (with a drop-down menu the number of neighbours can be chosen).
+* Piechart showing the percentage of the total freespace that is given to each house.
+* Set of line graphs representing the value of each house.

 A slider makes it possible to walk trough time, to follow the movement of houses and the impact this has on the network and piechart.
 If the user clicks on a line in the linegraph, piece of the piechart, node in the network or rectangle on the map, the corresponding elements will be hightlighted in the other visualisations.

 MVP: The most important elements are the network, piechart and tabs that make it possible to change between algorithms.